Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation.

 in funding received and increase by the Government of Canada in 2021 through the Future Skills Centre for 2022-23

-in Canada for investments for Social Sciences & Humanities Research Council ((2012-2021)
+in Canada for receiving Social Sciences and Humanities Research Council Partnership Grants.
+(2012-2022)

 cohorts of funded York Research Chairs since launching in 2015, with 54 appointments in 2022